 Travelers should expect closures up-to one hour three days a week Monday through Thursday in the early evening between 5:30 p.m. and 7:30 p.m. for blasting the rock slopes.
 ODOT is still working the details to the exact time of these closures.
 Not all of these closures will take a full hour.
 However, it is best to plan on being delayed for an hour during these times.
 The closures are times based on how many vehicles are using U.S. 26 and on available sunlight.
 Nearby trails will also close briefly during the blasting operations.

 - No construction work will occur from November to March of each year.
 During this time all three lanes will re-open.

 Nearly a million cubic yards of rocks and other materials will go to several disposal sites on Mt.
 Hood.
 These sites include: ODOT Maintenance yard at U.S. 26 and OR 35 Junction, Tamarack Quarry, Laurel Quarry and two sites along Lolo Pass Road.
 This means increased traffic on U.S. 26 and the roads leading to these disposal sites.

 ODOT will make sure the roads leading to these sites are maintained during construction and will return to pre-construction conditions after work is complete.

-More details about how construction will affect travelers will be available in early 2013.
+Construction will only take place during the months of April through October.
+More details about how construction will affect travelers will be available in early 2014.
 Construction will take place for three years starting in 2014.